 The Lex has a new look 😎

 If you’re an investor in The Lex on Granville St. you may have noticed the building has new flare.
-The General Partner has commissioned a mural that is a collab between two artists, Jarus and Marcelline Siu,
+The General Partner has commissioned a mural that is a collaboration between two artists, Jarus and Marcelline Siu,

 Here’s what the Vancouver Mural Society had to say about it: